boity0/221097570_digital-portfolioprp3/README.md

 ### ✍️Reflection (STAR)

-**S**ituation: I was reequired to demonstrate professional business communication skills, which are essesntial for collaborating in an IT enviroment.
+**S**ituation: I was required to demonstrate professional business communication skills, which are essesntial for collaborating in an IT enviroment.

 **T**ask: My task was to learn and apply proper professional etiquette in written communication, such as composing formal emails and creating clear project documentation.